Pediatric neuropsychology testing (1800)

 What should I expect?

-You will be asked to fill out forms about your child’s feelings and how they act.
-We will also ask questions.
-Please bring all records and test results or Individualized education plans (IEP) to the appointment.
+You will be asked to fill out forms about your child’s feelings and how they act before the testing visit.
+We will also ask you questions.
+Please bring all records and test results or Individualized education plans (IEP) to the visit or send in a MyChart message.

 - Your child will do the testing with our staff.
 This will be done one-on-one in the clinic.